Caughlin Fire: Progression

 Later November 18, a state of emergency was declared as the fire, which had been driven by wind, had already burned 400 acres and had destroyed twenty structures.
 According to NV Energy, around one thousand customers had lost power.
 Roughly 9500 people were evacuated.
 However, later that day, the winds had been weakening and there was light snowfall in the area.
 These factors helped suppression efforts on the fire.
 By 10:20 P.M., power had been restored to all customers.
 At noon on November 19, residents were allowed to return home with an I.D., and was 80% contained at 2 P.M.
 The Caughlin Fire was fully contained on November 20 after burning 1935 acre.

 Effects

-Twenty-eight structures were destroyed by the fire, and there were $10 million (2011 USD) in total damages.
+Twenty-eight structures were destroyed by the fire, and there were $10 million (2011 USD) in total damages, including at least $7.6 million in property damage.

 One firefighter was injured while fighting the fire.
-One civilian experienced cardiac arrest during the fire.
+A 74-year-old citizen experienced cardiac arrest while evacuating his area.

 There were evacuation notices in the Caughlin Ranch area south to Zolezzi Lane and north to Caughlin Parkway.
 Several residential roads were closed, along with South McCarran Boulevard.
 Because of the road closures, the United States Postal Service was unable to deliver to 6,000 postal customers.

 According to NV Energy, up to 4,100 customers had no power during the fire.